 Who uses educational apps to learn:

 - Children.
 Users of tablets and smartphones are becoming younger and younger.
-And so various apps now cater to teens and even toddlers.
-For example, the Busy Shapes app helps three to seven-year-olds develop logic and reasoning.
+Various apps now cater to teens and even toddlers.
+For example, the Busy Shapes app designed to help three to seven-year-olds develop logic and reasoning.

 - Students or applicants.
 An educational app is useful for exam prep and can also serve as a reference source.
 Some universities also use online courses as part of the education process.
 An online platform edX offers over 2.800 courses in different subjects.

 - Anyone interested.
-There are those who use educational apps just for themselves.
+There are those who use educational apps just for personal development.
 Language learning apps like Duolingo are so popular because education can be easy and fun!

 - Specialists.
 Deepening knowledge, acquiring qualifications or company onboarding are reasons an educational app can attract professionals.
 For example, we at Purrweb created an onboarding educational platform for a corporate client.

-You may wonder about actual educational apps for teachers and apps for students.
+You may be wondering about actual educational apps for teachers and apps for students.
 We’re going to give some examples in the next section.

 Educational apps for teachers

 Teachers use educational apps to diversify their classes, make them more interactive and interesting.
-A snappy test or easily accessible graphic materials makes a world of difference for students’ activity and motivation.
+A snappy test or easily accessible graphic materials makes a world of difference for students’ activity and, engagement motivation.

 A dedicated educational app can also help teachers organize information, conduct, and structure the lesson, as well as track students’ progress.